Deruago/CR/README.md

 # CR: Compile-Time Reflection for C++17

-CR is a library which offers various meta functions which enable true compile time reflection in C++17.
+CR is a library which offers various meta functions which enable True Compile Time Reflection in C++17.

 ## Supported Functionality